 Thai and Vietnamese Are Both Tonal Languages

 Both Vietnamese and Thai are tonal languages.
-To speak any of these languages well, you need to hear the tones.
+You need to hear the tones to speak any of these languages well.

-I know that the tones are the most challenging part of a tonal language.
+I know that tones are the most challenging part of tonal language.
 I may think I can hear the tone correctly or think I am saying it correctly, but I am not.

-In all my years living in countries where tonal languages are spoken, I have found that the foreigners who can speak fluently have a clear understanding of the tones and have ears to hear the different tones.
+In all my years living in countries where tonal languages are spoken, I have found that foreigners who speak fluently have a clear understanding of the tones and ears to hear the different tones.

 Here are the number of tones for each Thai and Vietnamese: